 Sara L Warner

 In 2016, Sara was named a Stephen H. Weiss Junior Fellow, Cornell's highest teaching award for a recently tenured faculty member.
-She is currently a Mellon Diversity Fellow for the “Scholars as Humans: Enacting the Liberal Arts in Public” Seminar and is a former Public Voices Fellow at the OpEd Project.
+She is currently an Engaged Faculty Fellow, collaborating with Civic Ensemble theater company and a Cornell climatologist to create a Living Newspaper based on story circles and interviews with members of the local community that explores the human impact of global warming on the Finger Lakes region.
+Sara appears in performance artist Leeny Sack's newest piece, Therapy as Performance, and is sponsoring the Frank T. Rhodes Professor residency of Rhodessa Jones, founder and director of the Medea Project: Theatre for Incarcerated Women, who will be in residence the week of March 18, 2018.
 Active in a number of local and national organizations, Sara serves on the Cornell Humanities Council, the Board of Directors of the Arch and Bruce Brown Foundation and the Cherry Arts Space.
 In previous years, Sara has served on the Executive Board of the Center for Lesbian and Gay Studies (CLAGS), as President of the Women and Theatre Program (WTP), as Secretary of the Association for Theatre in Higher Education (ATHE), and as the Drama Division Delegate of the Modern Language Association (MLA).

 - Performing and Media Arts

 - Feminist, Gender, & Sexuality Studies